iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <img src="./resources/28e73c20_problem.png">
 </p>

-In general, the network is able to extend patterns for short ranges but not long ranges.
+Given the layers in it's network, CompressARC is generally able to extend patterns for short ranges but not long ranges.
 So, it does the best that it can, and correctly extends the pattern a short distance before guessing at what happens near the center:

 ![image](./resources/28e73c20_solutions.png)

-A short list of abilities that **can** be performed by our network includes:
+A short list of abilities that **can** be performed by CompressARC includes:
 - Assigning individual colors to individual procedures (see puzzle [0ca9ddb6](#list-of-mentioned-arc-agi-puzzles))
 - Infilling (see puzzle [0dfd9992](#list-of-mentioned-arc-agi-puzzles))
 - Cropping (see puzzle [1c786137](#list-of-mentioned-arc-agi-puzzles))